emile-balembois/Biosphere_Functional_Integrity/README.md

   - **raster** for `Integrity_Raster`,
 - the definition of which classes correspond to:
   - semi-natural habitat,
-  - non-semi-natural habitat,
+  - land cover dominated by human,
-  - null / ignored values.
+  - land cover ignored in calculation.

 ---